The GCS Associate Programme

 GCS operates an entirely paperless distribution of counselling

 documentation.
 We also make much use of our secure internal email system for communications, counselling placement and other service matters.
-It is therefore important that you have access to IT, email and printing facilities.
+It is therefore important that you have access to IT, Office 365 and printing facilities.
 Please speak to us if this will be difficult for you in order that we know what further support to offer you.

 GCS operates a complaints policy.
 Complaints should be in writing addressed to the Chief Executive and will be dealt with in accordance with the complaints procedure, a copy of which is available on request.